 Our goal is to investigate, implement, and demonstrate a mobile ad hoc network (MANET)-based, practical, infrastructure-free and secure framework that improves the safety of vulnerable road users such as pedestrians and cyclists in the situations when their safety is most threatened, e.g.,non-intersection crossings, lightly-lit areas, evening and late-night situations, and jaywalking.

 The first step of the project is building a data collection platform to collect data from the road users.
 We first developed the flow of the data collection framework.
 This framework includes an Android app that runs on the client side and a server component that handles the collected data.
 The app encrypts the collected data on the client-side for privacy protection and automatically uploads to our Amazon “Simple Storage Service” (S3) server for temporary storage.
-The data is stored in encrypted format on S3 storage and we download the data to our local servers for further processing/analysis after decryption.
+The data is stored in encrypted format on S3 storage and downloaded to our local servers for further processing/analysis after decryption.
 Automatic labeling of data is performed locally on our server.
 Processed data will later be used for building prediction model on pedestrian’s road crossing behavior.

-We developed an Android App for multi-hop communication between vehicles and pedestrians on road.
+I developed an Android App for multi-hop communication between vehicles and pedestrians on road.
 Multi-hop communication can solve the problem of high communication delay in None-Line-of-Sight scenario and communication beyond range.

 Optimization of fingerprints reporting strategy for WLAN indoor localization